 So what makes a good starter bike?

-What I mean by friendly power is an engine that is smooth and not too powerful.
+Friendly power refers to an engine that is smooth and not too powerful.
 Our tendency as humans is to freeze when something goes wrong, and having an overpowered bike is bad for those scenarios.
-I have watched inexperienced riders accelerate too quickly on a bike because they are unaccustomed to the power, only to forget they can simply let go of the throttle and end up crashing.
+I have watched inexperienced riders accelerate too quickly because they are unaccustomed to the power, then forget they can simply let go of the throttle to slow down and crash as a result.
 My personal opinion is that for sportbikes, 500cc and below is a good starting point.
 When you twist the throttle, the engine should smoothly and gradually make power.
 In contrast, a Ducati superbike throttle will seem like an on/off switch to a new rider, making it almost impossible to be smooth.
 Smooth is the key word.
 Smoooooooooth.

 When it comes to good beginner bike ergonomics, look for two things: